-Virtual Private Networks (VPNs) are the ideal way to protect your privacy or hide your location from snooping eyes.
-But as you might have noticed, this can come at the cost of a slower internet connection.
+Virtual Private Networks (VPNs) are the ideal way to protect your privacy and hide your location from snooping eyes on the internet.
+They are also essential if you are working from home and accessing company data following the COVID-19 pandemic.
+But as you may have noticed, this can come at the cost of a slower connection.

-The good news is that there's quite a lot you can do to fix this, and below you'll find seven ways to speed up your VPN when it starts to drag.
+The good news is that there are various things you can do to fix this, and below you'll find seven methods of speeding up your VPN.

 Before you do anything, disconnect from your VPN and run a broadband speed test to check what speed you're currently getting.
-Then run it again when connected to the VPN to see if there's a big difference.
+Then run it again when connected to the VPN to see if the problem really does lie with the VPN, or with your broadband provider.
+It pays to know roughly what speed you can expect from your un-cloaked connection so you can more quickly see if your VPN server is the issue in future.

 A VPN will route your data through one or more servers in order to hide your location to any outside observers.
 Some of these will perform better than others, so if you're experiencing problems then it's worth manually selecting an alternative.

-In your control panel, there will usually be a list telling you which server you’re currently using.
+In the VPN app there will usually be a list of servers.
 If you’re playing an online game then you’ll want to keep latency to a minimum, and this is best achieved by using one that is geographically near to you.
 If displayed, look for the lowest ping and choose that server.
+PureVPN is one provider which shows ping - most don't.

 If you’re in the UK and the selected server is in Australia, then any game data will travel to there and back again before being displayed on your screen.
 This can cause lag, and therefore have a detrimental effect on response times.

-Those using a VPN for watching Netflix, or general browsing, shouldn’t find distance to be an issue as ping time is more important for time-critical applications.
-But if you're getting stuttering or buffering problems, try a different server, as the one you’re connected to could be overloaded with other users or have other technical issues.
+If you're using a VPN for watching Netflix, or general browsing, shouldn’t find distance to be an issue as ping time is more important for time-critical applications.
+But if you're getting stuttering or buffering problems, that's simply because the connection speed is too slow to stream the video at the selected quality.
+To fix it, try a different server if there are multiple servers in the country you need (such as the US), as the one you’re connected to could be overloaded with other users.

 Remember if you're using the VPN to circumvent regionally locked content then you'll need to choose the country in which the service you're viewing is based.
 So, for access to the American version of Netflix you'll need a server in the US.

 If you’re not using a VPN as a security measure, but instead for watching region-locked content, then reducing your encryption levels might help alleviate any bottlenecks in the system.
-Commonly used protocols are the OpenVPN or IKEv2/IPsec, but you could try other options such as L2TP/IPsec instead.
+Commonly used protocols are the OpenVPN or IKEv2/IPsec, but you could try other options such as L2TP/IPsec instead (avoid L2TP if possible for when security is important).

 Alongside adjusting the protocol and security settings there's also port selection to consider.
 When a VPN connects to the web it does so through a predetermined port.
 While this is usually fine, some networks can throttle or restrict the use of said port, which will in-turn cause you problems.

-Take a look at the control panel on your VPN and see if there is an option to alter the port it uses.
+Take a look at the settings in your VPN and see if there is an option to alter the port it uses.
 If so, try opting for the one numbered 443, as this is a common fix for VPN speed issues linked to port selection.

 In much the same way as encryption can overload the amount of work your PC has to do to process data, antivirus and firewall settings can be a burden.
 If you’re really struggling with performance then you could try turning them off temporarily, and seeing if that improves your situation.